Hanford Engineer Works: Contractor selection

-To avoid being labeled as merchants of death, as DuPont had been after World War I, the executive committee insisted that it should receive no payment.
-For legal reasons, a Cost Plus Fixed Fee contract was agreed upon, with a fee of one dollar.
-At Carpenter's request, OSRD Director Vannevar Bush took a letter to Roosevelt noting that the government was assuming all responsibility for the hazards involved in the project, and Roosevelt initialed it.
+Mindful of having been denounced as a merchant of death after World War I, DuPont initially refused payment, but for legal reasons a cost-plus contract was agreed upon, with the fee of one dollar.
+At Carpenter's request, OSRD Director Vannevar Bush had Roosevelt initial a letter noting that the government assumed all responsibility for all hazards involved in the project.